jacki890/Largo/Help-Desk/FAQ.md

 #### Q: Where is the option for making navbar links dropdown menus in certain views?
 **A:** Under **Appearance > Menus**, the main navbar is broken into two different menu areas called **navbar categories list** and **navbar supplemental links**.
 The **supplemental links** are the ones that appear in the dropdown on smaller screens.
 Here is more info about [[menus|http://largoproject.org/setup/menus/]].
+***

+#### Q: As an INN Member, what are the advantages of having you host our site vs. self-hosting elsewhere?
+**A:** Currently, all but one of our INN Member sites are hosted and maintained by us.
+The one site that doesn't has a dedicated tech staff to maintain their site, because their needs are very different from most of our members.
+Hosting with us, you get:

+* Free hosting on WP Engine, which is one of the best and most high performance hosts for WordPress sites available
+* Updates
+* Security and performance tuning
+* Support

+Self-hosting is fine for non-INN Members, but what we offer in our hosting is a great benefit and value with your INN Membership.